jujum4n/sgi-enhanced/README.md

-# sgi-enhanced-gtk3 v0.1
+# sgi-enhanced v0.1

 #### Description
-Quick theme I tossed together using another sgi theme as a base.
+[IRIX/SGI](https://en.wikipedia.org/wiki/IRIX) like theme for xfce4 I tossed together using another theme as a base.
 I disliked using the small square as a minimize button.
 I replaced it with the application menu button.
-I also disliked the fact that no escape button exists on Irix GUI.
+I also disliked the fact that no escape button exists on IRIX GUI.
-I modified the themes resource file to include a close button, I created an "irix" styled close button that is just a plus (Essentially 2 of the application buttons in 1).
+I modified the themes resource file to include a close button, I created an "IRIX/SGI" styled close button that is just a plus (Essentially 2 of the application buttons in 1).

+Tested with (xfce4 - gtk3) on Xubuntu 16.04.x.

 #### Features
-- Irix like theme - xfce4 - gtk3 - (Tested with Xubuntu 16.04.x)
+- IRIX/SGI like theme - xfce4 - gtk3
-- Irix like Red cursor style
+- IRIX/SGI like Red cursor style
-- Irix Icons
+- IRIX/SGI Icons
-- Irix Wallpapers
+- IRIX/SGI Wallpapers

 #### Instructions